Kryptos K4 Basic Guide

 - Read the helper.
 Walk to the back.
 Read the letter in the exact same spot.
 That is your helper letter.

 - Find the shift number.
 Use a small chart (shown below) to look up a number.
 Your front letter picks the row of the chart, your helper letter picks the column, and the number where they cross is your starting number.
+(This chart is the part we rebuilt from the answer; it is in the bundle's card files.)

 - Add the stencil.
 Add the stencil's 1 or 0 for this spot.
 Now you have your final shift number.